arcpaolo/JQIE-public/README.md

 # JQIE-public
-The public repo for the JQIE simulation
+This is a placeholder for the public repo for the JQIE simulation.